KandleKings/KandleKingsSite/README.md

-# KandleKingsSite
+# KandleKings™ Website

-Official website for KandleKings™ — the competitive trading game where entries are locked, targets are crowned, and stop losses are punished.
-Mark it.
+The official site for **KandleKings™** — a meme-fueled trading game built on precision entries, flex-worthy take profits, and public humiliation for getting stopped out.

+> Mark it.
 Post it.
 Crown up.

+## 🧱 What's Here
+- TailwindCSS-powered site
+- Branding: KandleKings™ logo, tagline, sticker pack
+- Rules & gameplay for community submission
+- Prepped for GitHub Pages deployment

+## ⚖️ License
+Licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+No forks, no commercial use, no derivative projects.
+Period.